 - The abattoir is currently registered to slaughter 600 sheep on full capacity and is now expanding the slaughter capacity to 1000 sheep a day.
 This means that the number of vehicles used to transport the animals to the abattoir could result in an increase in road traffic.
 This could lead to an increase in dust generation within the immediate vicinity of the site.
-However, this impact is considered to be of lownegative and is considered to be of low significance.
+However, this impact low-negative and is considered to be of low significance.
 This could be attributed to the fact that the nearest residential dwelling is located approximately 610m south-east of the proposed site. - Dust repression measures will be implemented together with the operational EMPr.